calvinlfer/skull-island/README.md

 - See if existing entries need to be updated (you could always blindly update the server with the data from the file to avoid complications)

-*Note*: you cannot rely on blind updates to existing records, you must look at each one for differences and if you find differences, then delete the one on the server and upload the new one.
+*Note*: you cannot rely on blind updates to existing records (for Consumer Credentials), you must look at each one for differences and if you find differences, then delete the one on the server and upload the new one.
 You could actually do this process blindly (delete then add).